Sinead Boucher: Early life and family

 Born in 1970 to Sean and Mary O'Hanlon, Boucher moved with her family from Belfast, Northern Ireland, to Christchurch, New Zealand, when she was about three years old.
 She was educated at Villa Maria College.
 After beginning to study law at the University of Canterbury, she dropped out and worked at McDonald's, before returning to Ireland for a time.

 In 1992, she returned to New Zealand and completed a six-month journalism course at Aoraki Polytechnic in Timaru, where she met her future husband, Mark Boucher.
-The couple married in 2003 and they have three children.
+The couple married in 2003 and they have two children.

 Career

 In 1993, Boucher was employed by Fairfax as the North Canterbury branch office reporter for The Press newspaper.

 In 1999, Boucher moved with her future husband Mark to London, where she worked for the Financial Times on its website FT.com and at Reuters’ London bureau.

 Boucher returned to New Zealand in 2003 and was appointed as an assistant editor at The Press, working on the newspaper's website.
 In 2007, she became Fairfax's first group digital editor, working on the Stuff website.
 In 2013, she became the group executive editor at Fairfax.

 Boucher was appointed chief executive officer of Stuff Ltd in August 2017.
 In 2018, she described her priorities as CEO as to not only make a profit, but provide an internal environment for her people to connect and flourish.
 Her plan was to diversify the company away from a reliance on publishing revenues, to a range of initiatives that would give the company "a more stable and sustainable fate".